 2. The USA

-The country has also passed the Hemp Farm Bill in the year 2018, which regulated the use of hemp-derived products.
+The United States Government has also passed the Hemp Farm Bill in the year 2018, which regulated the use of hemp-derived products.
 It allowed the sale and consumption of CBD products from hemp, which contains 0.3 percent THC or less in the USA.
 The government also expressed support to enable states to regulate cannabis use independently.